Monofony/Monofony/README.md

 $ ./mzh mzhinstall
 ```

-**Note:** Normally, it everything is fine bash completion should be available
+**Note:** Normally, if everything is fine, bash completion should be available

 ```
 $ mzh [TAB][TAB]